 - Write a letter explaining your reasons for appealing the decision to the appropriate assistant director of Student Due Process (Jefferson County Public Schools, Lam Building, 4309 Bishop Lane, Louisville, KY 40218).
 The letter must be mailed or delivered within five school days of the decision. - If your appeal is denied by the assistant director of Student Due Process, you may appeal to the director of Student Due Process (Jefferson County Public Schools, Lam Building, 4309 Bishop Lane, Louisville, KY 40218).
 The appeal must be made in writing and mailed or delivered within five school days of the day you receive your answer from the assistant director of Student Due Process. - 3.
-If your appeal is denied by the director of Student Due Process, you may appeal to the Chief Equity Officer (Jefferson County Public Schools, VanHoose Education Center, 3332 Newburg

-- Road, Louisville, KY 40218).
-The appeal must be made in writing and mailed or delivered within five school days of the day you receive your answer from the director of Student Due Process. - 4.
-If your appeal is denied by the Chief Equity Officer, you may appeal to the superintendent (Jefferson County Public Schools, VanHoose Education Center, 3332 Newburg Road, Louisville, KY 40218).
-The appeal must be made in writing and mailed or delivered within five school days of the day you receive your answer from the Chief Equity Officer. - 5.
-If your appeal is denied by the superintendent, you may appeal to the Board of Education (Jefferson County Public Schools VanHoose Education Center, 3332 Newburg Road, Louisville, KY 40218).
+If your appeal is denied by the director of Student Due Process, you may appeal to the assistant superintendent for Achievement Area 5 (Jefferson County Public Schools, VanHoose Education Center, 3332 Newburg Road, Louisville, KY 40218).
+The appeal must be made in writing and mailed or delivered within five school days of the day you receive your answer from the director of Student Due Process. - If your appeal is denied by the assistant superintendent for Achievement Area 5, you may appeal to the superintendent (Jefferson County Public Schools, VanHoose Education Center, 3332 Newburg Road, Louisville, KY 40218).
+The appeal must be made in writing and mailed or delivered within five school days of the day you receive your answer from the assistant superintendent for Achievement Area 5.

+5. If your appeal is denied by the superintendent, you may appeal to the Board of Education (Jefferson County Public Schools, VanHoose Education Center, 3332 Newburg Road, Louisville, KY

+40218).
 The appeal must be made in writing and mailed or delivered within five school days of the day you receive your answer from the superintendent.
 This is the last step in the appeal process.
 Refer to the chart below.